gikeymarcia/pydymenu/README.md

 : Whether or not to use case sensitive search _(default:
 `case_sensitive=False`)_

+### FZF Options

+`preview`
+: Command that will be run on each entry and displayed as it's preview when using the fuzzy finder.

 ## Project Status

 Working support for the most common `fzf` and `rofi` use cases.
 Currently